Who are we:

 - Founded in 2003, we are a special interest group of volunteers within the International Game Developer’s Association with a passion for game accessibility.
 We mean to make video games playable for everyone and take special considerations for gamers with disabilities of any sort.

 - The GA-SIG is community neutral.
-This means we are a group of volunteers representing a variety of organisations, to share and communicate issues related to game accessibility.
+This means we are an informal group of volunteers representing a variety of organisations, to share and communicate issues and solutions related to game accessibility.
 We are not trying to compete with other sites or organisations.

 “This SIG is amazing, I am meeting my game accessibility heroes everywhere! :) Every day I see the names of the people who have inspired and helped me since I have started.